Esther Bunyere with her 8 month old daughter and Micheline Shukur, during a mental health session at a school in Kichanga.

 Mary is an Action Against Hunger mental health worker in Gambella, Ethiopia

-Mary, is a psychosocial worker for Action Against Hunger in Gambella.
+Mary, is a psychosocial worker for Action Against Hunger in Gambella, Ethiopia.

 Part of Mary’s work is running group discussions with mothers at the Baby Friendly Spaces programme.
 She shares key messages on care practices and holds individual counselling sessions with the mothers who need it most.